bdcaf/cookiecutter-r-data-analysis/{{cookiecutter.project_slug}}/Readme.md

 ## Example Project

 When checked out it contains the working example project.
 This works on [CERN Higgs data](http://opendata.cern.ch/record/300).
-It follows the first few steps along the [Instruction for use of CMS Open Data in R](http://opendata.cern.ch/record/5102).
+It follows the first steps along the [Instruction for use of CMS Open Data in R](http://opendata.cern.ch/record/5102).

 The example project consist of following steps: